bayuarifbudiman/C-Learning-Progress/Algorithms Via C++ STL/README.md

 Example of sequence containers which is vector
 <img src="https://raw.githubusercontent.com/bayuarifbudiman/Cpp-Learning-Progress/main/Algorithms%20Via%20C%2B%2B%20STL/img/vector.png"></img>

+<h3> <u>STL Iterators</u> </h3>
-<h5> STL Iterators </h5> are used to point at the memory addresses of STL containers.
+<b>STL Iterators</b> are used to point at the memory addresses of STL containers.
 They are primarily used in sequence of numbers, characters etc. They reduce the complexity and execution time of program.